cdleon/awesome-terminals/README.md

 - [iTerm2](https://github.com/gnachman/iTerm2) iTerm2 is a terminal emulator for Mac OS X that does amazing things.
 - [Kitty](https://github.com/kovidgoyal/kitty) - A cross-platform, fast, feature full, GPU based terminal emulator
 - [MacTerm](https://www.macterm.net/) - Powerful replacement for macOS Terminal, supporting 24-bit color, standard graphics protocols and iTerm2 image sequences and color schemes.
+- [Treeterm](http://www.treeterm.com/) - TreeTerm is a combination of a file manager and terminal for the mac.
 - [TotalTerminal](https://totalterminal.binaryage.com/) - A system-wide terminal available on a hot-key.
 TotalTerminal is a plugin for Terminal.app.
 - [Upterm](https://github.com/railsware/upterm) - A terminal emulator for the 21st century.
 - [ZOC](https://www.emtec.com/zoc/index.html) - SSH Client and Terminal Emulator for macOS and Windows